Dasmariñas: San Agustin

 Kasuyan is its first name of this place, during the Spanish period, because of the presence of many cashew trees on the area.
 After many years, its name became Luksuhin and on July 18, 1889, it was renamed again by the petition passed by Don Juan Bautista requesting the place be named after San Agustin.
 The place is lying between the Poblacion and Sampaloc in the north.
-Farming was the chief source of income of the people here.
-San Agustin is blessed with rich soil that can be planted with rice, sugarcane, fruits and vegetables.
 Here, vast lands with big mango trees can be found.
 There was a continuous flow of water coming from Bucal to the Poblacion during the Spanish period which they call Simbro.
-However, due to the town's development, most lands are now being converted into subdivisions and other business establishments.
 On December 17, 1944, three persons living here were killed at the sona (zonification) in the Poblacion.
 They were Conrado Aledia, Primitivo Sango and Matiaga Ramirez.

+Farming was the chief source of income of people living here.
+San Agustin is blessed with rich soil that can be planted with rice, fruits, sugarcane and vegetables.
+However, most lands are now being converted into subdivisions and other commercial establishments.

 Today, the place is on development.
-The business establishments located here are the Vista Mall Dasmariñas and Kia Dasmariñas, JAC Motors Dasmariñas, Nissan Dasmariñas.
+The business establishments located here are the Vista Mall Dasmariñas, Kia Motors Dasmariñas, JAC Motors Dasmariñas and Nissan Dasmariñas.
+Also found here are Aguinaldo Commercial Complex and the National Grid Corporation Philippines (NGCP) Dasmariñas Substation.